stake-dao/contracts-monorepo/packages/lockers/src/linea/zerolend/documentation/ZeroLend.md

 There are two types of staking.
 ZERO staking and lpZERO staking.
 ZERO staking receives ZERO emissions while lpZERO receives protocol revenue (WETH).
 The StakeDAO locker focuses on ZERO staking as it will soon be updated to also receive 50% of protocol revenue, making it the better choice out of the two systems.

 - ZeroLend contracts are highly upgradeable through proxies.
-It's important to make sure that no breaking changes are introduced, particularly regarding the interfaces used by the locker contract.
+It's important to make sure that no breaking changes are introduced.

 ## Next steps